+Individuals who experience or witness bullying, undermining, harassment or discrimination should report this.

-You should report any bullying, undermining, harassment or discrimination to your employer or to the relevant Statutory Education Body (HEE, HEIW, NES and NIMDTA) through your Assigned Educational Supervisor, or Training Programme Director or your local Deanery / HEE office / Director of Medical Education.
+You should report any bullying, undermining, harassment or discrimination to your employer and/or to the relevant Statutory Education Body (HEE, HEIW, NES and NIMDTA).
+Concerns should be reported in a timely manner so they can be addressed in a timely way.
+There is support available to help trainees in a safe and confidential environment - who is chosen to speak to will vary and depends on the circumstances.
+This includes speaking with educational supervisors, Training Programme Director (TPD), Head of School, college tutors, Director of Medical Education, or Postgraduate Dean.

 In addition to this, the Statutory Education Bodies, Trusts and Health Boards will all have their own policies which will be available to you.
 Sometimes you will find these policies under other headings such as Dignity at Work.
+In some situations you may need to speak to an additional organisation and further advice on who to speak to is available (see 'Useful links and resources' below).

+The statement and resources consider the UK position on bullying, undermining, harassment or discrimination.